blankly-finance/blankly/README.md

 ```bash
 $ blankly init
 ```
-This will run our setup script in the current terminal working directory.
+This will initialize your working directory.

 The command will create the files `keys.json`, `settings.json`, `backtest.json`, `deploy.json` and an example script called `bot.py`.